-- Fees for bid documents must be: - Reasonable and only reflect the printing and delivery cost. - It should not discourage prospective bidders to obtain bid documents. - □ All monies received are to be paid into the Provincial Revenue Fund as stipulated in the PFMA. - All monies received must be recorded and be accounted for. - Prospective bidders that access the description/specification document published on e-tender portal do not have to buy the document as they print is at their own cost. - 8.1 The Accounting Officer may decide to charge a non-refundable fee for bid documents. - 8.2 Record of the sale of all bid documents must be kept to ensure all documents received at closing time and date has been purchased.
+- Fees for bid documents must be: - Reasonable and only reflect the printing and delivery cost. - It should not discourage prospective bidders to obtain bid documents. - For 2012-13 financial year, bid documents will cost R 200 per bid - All monies received are to be paid into the Provincial Revenue Fund as stipulated in the PFMA. - □ All monies received must be recorded and be accounted for. - 8.1 The Accounting Officer may decide to charge a non-refundable fee for bid documents. - 8.2 Record of the sale of all bid documents must be kept to ensure all documents received at closing time and date has been purchased.